Anindyadeep/DownTownML/docs/index.md

 ----

-### **Graph Representation Learning** | **`LEVEL` : `Intermediate to Advanced`**
+### **GRL Book** | 🟠🔴

-This is also a famous book related to representation learning and the theory behind representation learning and Graph ML.
+This is also a famous book called **Graph Representation Learning** and is related to representation learning and the theory behind representation learning and Graph ML.
 It also covers some graph theories.
 This book is small but is a bit advanced.
 So not recommended for beginners.
 This book covers some advanced concepts like Spectral Graph theory.
 But if you have some prior knowledge of ML and some foundational mathematical concepts, then this book would be a great resource to revise.

 **Pre-requisites:**